Stochastic Modeling and Simulation of Viral Evolution: Review of Multitype Branching Process Theory

 since $|\bm{Z}_{n-1}|$ may be interpreted as the set of ``parental particles'' of the particles in the $n$-th generation and $|\bm{Z}_{n}|$ is the sum of the ``progeny sizes'' $\#[\,j\,]$ of the ``parental particles'' $j$ from the previous generation.

-Now consider the quantitative random variable $\varrho$ defined on the set of replicative classes $\{0,\ldots,R\}$ and having probability distribution $(u_0,\ldots,u_R)$, called the \emph{asymptotic distribution of classes}.
-Since the replicative classes are indexed by their expectation values the variable $\varrho$ associates to a random viral particle its expected replicative class
+Now consider the quantitative random variable $\varrho$ defined on the set of classes $\{0,\ldots,R\}$ and having probability distribution $(u_0,\ldots,u_R)$, called the \emph{asymptotic distribution of classes}.
+When the classes are indexed by their expectation values the variable $\varrho$ associates to a random particle its expected class

 Therefore, one can define the \emph{average reproduction rate} of the population as

 Using equations~\eqref{eq:KS1}, \eqref{eq:KS2}, \eqref{eq:CONVTYPES} one can show that the average reproduction rate is equal to the malthusian parameter: